dustinpfister/blog_posts/_posts/js-operator-precedence.md

 layout: post
 categories: js
 id: 371
-updated: 2019-05-30 06:32:14
+updated: 2019-08-12 11:27:46
-version: 1.20
+version: 1.21
 ---

-When writing javaScript expressions knowing the order in which operations is important to make sure that desired results will always be achieved.
-So [operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence) or just simply the order of operations in javaScript is the order in which operations are preformed and in this post I will be covering some of the basics with this.
+When writing javaScript expressions knowing the order in which operations are preformed is important to make sure that desired results will always be achieved.
+Each type of operator has a kind of precedence or level of importance compared to others, for example multiplication is always preformed before addition.
+So then in javaScript [operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence), or just simply the order of operations in which operations are preformed is something that a javaScript developer should have a solid grasp on as it will come up when writing expressions.
+In this post I will be going over many examples of this that should help with gaining at least a basic understanding of order of operations, associativity, and maybe some other little things here and there when it comes to writing expressions and functions.

 <!-- more -->